 Using the Safari View menu on iPad and iPhone

 Visit a site you like and then tap the AA icon on the left of the Safari address bar to open the View menu.
-You’ll see some cool new options here you can adjust.
+You’ll see some new options you can adjust:

-- Text size controls: Use the large and small A’s to increase or decrease the text size on the page.
+- Text size controls: Use the small A and the large A to decrease or increase the text size on the page.
 To return the webpage to its original text sizes, just tap the percentage in the center.

-- Show Reader View: If Reader View is available, just tap to enter it and see below for options you have there.
+- Show Reader: If Reader View is available, tap to enter it and see below for the options you have there.

 - Hide Toolbar: You can hide the entire bar at the top of Safari for a larger view of the website.
 Tap at the very top to unhide the toolbar.

-- Request Desktop/Mobile Site: Depending on whether you are viewing the desktop or mobile version of the site, you can request the other with just a tap.
+- Request Mobile/Desktop Site: Depending on whether you are viewing the desktop or mobile version of the site, you can request the other with just a tap.

 - Website Settings: These are the Per-Site settings that we’ll explain next.